jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

     (b) a mixture comprising 2 or more such substances only; or (c) a mixture comprising 1 or more such substances with water or ethyl alcohol or any inert substance
   - **hospital** includes a hospital care institution within the meaning of section 58(4) of the Health and Disability Services (Safety) Act 2001
-  - **importer** means any person by or for whom any goods are imported; and includes the consignee of any goods; and also includes any person who is or becomes—on or at any time after the importation of those goods and before they have ceased to be subject to the control of the Customs in accordance with the Customs and Excise Act 1996
+  - **importer** means any person by or for whom any goods are imported; and includes the consignee of any goods; and also includes any person who is or becomes—on or at any time after the importation of those goods and before they have ceased to be subject to the control of Customs in accordance with the Customs and Excise Act 2018
     (a) the owner of any goods; or
     (b) entitled to the possession of any goods; or (c) beneficially interested in any goods—